Laravel 10 - BotMan Chatbot

 ];

-Step # 7 : Create a route.
+Step # 7 : Set Up the Route.

 use App\Http\Controllers\BotManController;